 - In John Moore's Fractured Fairy Tale, The Unhandsome Prince, Rumplestiltskin never actually admits to being Jewish (in a world where antisemitism is definitely a real thing), but he seems to drop a lot of Yiddish into his conversation, and he becomes much more interested in Rapunzel when he finds some clues that she may be Jewish.

 - In Primo Levi's Holocaust memoir If This Is a Man, many of the Jews in Auschwitz overcome the Language Barrier by using Yiddish.
 A certain tension rises between Yiddish speakers (mainly Poles and other Eastern Europeans) and non-Yiddish speakers (mainly Western Europeans, such as the Italian author).

 - Rivka's (The Second Mango)unnamed native language contains several Yiddish words and phrases that she peppers her speech with.

 - In Romain Gary's The Dance of Genghis Cohn this is due to the character in question being possessed by the title character/narrator, the ghost of a Jewish stand-up comedian.

 - The "Weird Al" Yankovic song Pretty Fly for a Rabbi features Yiddish liberally sprinkled throughout the lyrics.
 When asked how he knew the Yiddish, Al replied: "A good percentage of my friends are Jewish, and most of those Yiddish words are fairly common usage — in the entertainment industry, anyway.
-Also, I bought several English-Yiddish dictionaries for reference."
+Also, I bought several English-Yiddish dictionaries for reference."note

 - "Cavity Search" rhymes "x-ray" with "oy vey" and "The Plumbing Song" says to "call the mensch with a monkey wrench."